ChristianMilianti/RTAB_MAP-for-MYNT-EYE-D-STEREO/README.md

 # RTAB_MAP-for-MYNT-EYE-D-STEREO
 Repository for using the MYNT EYE D Stereo Camera with RTAB MAP in ROS (Currently only supports MYNT S Stereo Camera) for handheld stereo mapping

-Tutorial assumes you have basic familiarity with ROS, have a catkin_ws and are familiar with catkin-tools
+The following assumes you have basic familiarity with ROS, have a catkin_ws and are familiar with catkin-tools

 # Prerequisites
 Installation of ROS Melodic